David Oseas Ramirez, Convicted Florida Child Molester, Beaten, Drowned In Cell Toilet, Allegedly By Cellmate

 A convicted Florida child molester was found dead in his cell, beaten and drowned in the cell toilet, and his cellmate has been charged with his murder, Yahoo News reports.

 David Oseas Ramirez was doing life after his 2013 sentencing, having been convicted of lewd or lascivious molestation of an 11-year-old girl.
-At the time of his death, he had been incarcerated on the fifth floor of Jacksonville’s DuVal County Detention Center, in the most secure part of the building.
+At the time of his death, he had been incarcerated on the fifth floor of Jacksonville’s Duval County Detention Center, in the most secure part of the building.

 He was sharing a cell with Paul Dixon, 43, who was doing time for murder.

 At about 11:00 a.m. on Tuesday, a “verbal confrontation” between the two men, and possibly a third and/or even more, escalated into a physical confrontation.
 By the time deputies arrived at the cell, Ramirez was dead, having been severely beaten and then drowned in the cell’s toilet.
-It bears noting that, as of this writing, Ramirez’ official cause of death hasn’t been determined.
+It bears noting that, as of this writing, Ramirez’s official cause of death hasn’t been determined.
 An autopsy is pending.

 At first, the Jacksonville County Sheriff’s Office issued a statement stating that there was a death in their facility, but did not list the name of the inmate.
-However, local media searched publicly-available jail records and found that Ramirez had been listed on the roll call as “deceased.”
+However, local media searched publicly available jail records and found that Ramirez had been listed on the roll call as “deceased.”

 Convicted Florida child molester beaten by another inmate and drowned in jail toilet, reports say